cchackathon/hiringsummer2020/README.md

 The answer is an emphatic YES!
 Below, check out the companies that are still hiring, including the 175+ companies on Handshake with active posts since the start of remote classes.
 While Silicon Valley is doing okay, so are other parts of the nation.
-Just take a peek below.
+Just take a peek below or visit https://remotestudents.co/#listings for open startup internships.